ZeddHp/Forum-Django-Docker/README.md

 ## Clone the Repository
 To get started, follow these steps to clone the repository to your local machine.
-Create a folder where you want this repo on you local machine and navigate there using cmd.
+Create a folder where you want this repo on your local machine and navigate there using cmd.

 ```bash
 git clone https://github.com/ZeddHp/Forum-Django-Docker.git